-When picking up your cat for cuddles, you goal should be to maintain their relaxed state.
+When picking up your cat for cuddles, your goal should be to maintain their relaxed state.
 It’s not all about how to hold a cat, but also about when your cat wants to be held.

 If your cat displays any of these signs, do not pick them up:

-- wide, dilated eyes (a sign of high alert)
+- Wide, dilated eyes (a sign of high alert)

-- twitching or puffy tail
+- A twitching or puffy tail

-- ear flat and facing forward
+- Ears flat and facing forward

-- unhappy vocalizations (growls and hisses)
+- Unhappy vocalisations (growls and hisses)

-- ignoring your presence
+- Ignoring your presence

 Cats are easily overstimulated by touch.
 Ignoring you is their way of saying no. By listening to your cat’s cues, you can avoid getting bitten or scratched.